Summary

 • Kidney failure is more likely to be reported as an associated cause of death, with 40% of deaths due to diabetes reporting chronic or unspecified kidney failure.

 • Liver and lung cancers are more likely to be reported as an underlying cause of death.
-For deaths with these causes recorded on the certificate, 90% of the underlying causes were due to the liver or lung cancer.
+For deaths with these causes recorded on the certificate, 90% and 89% of the underlying causes were due to the liver or lung cancer, respectively.

 Life expectancy

-Life expectancy measures how long, on average, a person is expected to live based on current age and sex-specific death rates.
-Life expectancy at birth is expressed as the number of years of life a newborn is expected to live.
+Life expectancy measures how long, on average, a person is expected to live based on current age- and sex-specific death rates.
+Life expectancy at birth is expressed as the number of years, on average, a newborn is expected to live.

 As with death rates and leading causes of death, life expectancy varies between population groups within Australia.
-For Indigenous Australians born in 2015–2017, life expectancy is estimated to be 8.6 years lower than that of the non-Indigenous population for males (71.6 years compared with 80.2) and 7.8 years lower for females (75.6 years compared with 83.4) (ABS 2018).
+For First Nations people born in 2020–2022, life expectancy is estimated to be 8.8 years lower than that for non-Indigenous males (71.9 years compared with 80.6) and 8.1 years lower than for non-Indigenous females (75.6 years compared with 83.8) (ABS 2023b).

 Where do I go for more information?

-For more information on causes of death in Australia, see:
+For more information on causes on death in Australia, see: